The DMD Hub is a network of trial sites with trained staff which are funded to carry out clinical trials for DMD.

 Duchenne muscular dystrophy is classified as a rare disease.
 There are around 2,500 patients in the UK and an estimated 300,000 sufferers worldwide.

+These sites were working at full capacity and we found out they were turning away trials from drug companies.
 This meant that only a few clinical trials could be conducted for DMD.
 So very few patients were able to participate in trials each year.

 In 2016, Duchenne UK launched The DMD Hub.